sheckman/sigcse2019/attendees/accessibility.md

        Note: Visitor approval requires submitting paperwork from local Para-Transit/ADA service.
 Fax visitor status information to (651) 602-1660 or emailed to cheryl.schmidt@metc.state.mn.us.
 For more information call 651-602-1111 and request to speak to Cheryl.
   * General accessible public transportation information:
      * [Accessible public transit information](https://www.metrotransit.org/accessibility)
-     * [FAQs](https://www.disability.state.mn.us/information-and-assistance/transportation-faq/) on accessibility for public transportation in minneapolis
+     * [FAQs](https://www.disability.state.mn.us/information-and-assistance/transportation-faq/) on accessibility for public transportation in Minneapolis

 **Q: Will there be any offsite events / venues?**